 This condition prohibits policyholders from assigning their rights and duties under the policy to someone else without the insurer's written consent.
 Insurers screen insurance applicants carefully before they issue policies, and this clause prevents policyholders from giving their policy to someone else.

 No Benefit to Bailee

-The "fraud clause" also allows the insurer to deny coverage if any insured has intentionally misrepresented or concealed a material fact regarding the insurance coverage.
+Most commercial property policies contain a clause allowing the insurer to void the policy or deny a claim to an insured who has intentionally concealed or misrepresented material facts related to the insurance.
 The term misrepresentation means a misstatement of the truth.
 The misstatement is material if the insurer would have made a different decision had it known the true facts.

-For instance, you complete an application for property insurance on a building you own.
-You lie on the application, stating that you use the building as a warehouse.
-In reality, you use it to manufacture fireworks.
-If the building is damaged in an explosion caused by faulty fireworks, your insurer may deny coverage based on material misrepresentation.
+For instance, consider a business owner who completes an application for property insurance on a building they own, but lies on the application, stating that the building is used as a warehouse when it's actually used to manufacture fireworks.
+If the building is damaged in an explosion caused by faulty fireworks, the insurer may deny coverage based on material misrepresentation.

 - Insurance conditions are requirements that need to be met for the coverage to be valid.

 - They may address issues like how notice of a claim should be given and what the insured party should do in the event of a loss.